Site management of our landholdings

 We own hundreds of sites and many landholdings across the region.
 These range from the smallest pumping station to the land on which a major sewage treatment works is built.

 In addition, we also own sections of land around our water supply sites for source protection purposes.
-We recognise that we have a responsibility to conserve and enhance this land for biodiversity and this is reflected in one of the three key aims of our Biodiversity Action Plan, “to work to enhance biodiversity on Wessex Water land, such as the sites of treatment works”.
+We recognise that we have a responsibility to conserve and enhance this land for biodiversity and this is reflected in our Biodiversity Action Plan.
+Our aims for the management of our land are to:

 Our landholding represents a considerable resource for biodiversity.
 It consists of many different habitats which are home to a wide variety of species, for example: